jamesclancy/SafeCardGame/README.md

     | _,_ -> "Error creating deck or hand" |> Error
 ```

-I feel like there has to be a much better way to deal with these Result types but I am goign to keep driving on and revisit later.
+I feel like there has to be a much better way to deal with these Result types but I am going to keep driving on and revisit later.

-In building out this generator I realized I needed to add an image url for the cards so I added an `ImageUrl` to the types of type `ImageUrlString` and added this to the builder.
+In building out this generator I realized I needed to add an image URL for the cards so I added an `ImageUrl` to the types of type `ImageUrlString` and added this to the builder.

 Now I need to update the `renderCardForHand`.
 First I switch the card type and push the character cards into a `renderCharacterCard`.